From engineer to farmer in the 4.0 era

 From a young technician, to a farmer and processing facility owner, Mr. Cong is redefining the concept of "farming" in the new generation's own way: combining knowledge, technology and market.

 Sharing with us, Mr. Cao Thanh Cong said that the immediate goal is to maintain stable output, improve the quality of hydroponic pennywort and perfect the product processing process towards meeting food hygiene and safety standards.
-In the long term, he plans to expand the planting area, invest in more machinery and processing equipment, and at the same time build his own pennywort juice brand, and register to participate in the local OCOP program.
+In the long term, he plans to expand the planting area, invest in more machinery and equipment for preliminary processing and processing, and at the same time build his own pennywort juice brand, and register to participate in the local OCOP program.

 Gotu kola is a potential raw material.
 If we know how to process the product, it can completely develop into a sustainable value chain.